-A keyed stretcher with mortise and tenon joins.
-This is a common design.
+The keyed stretcher with mortise and tenon joins shown above is a common type.
 Two keys in each corner allow for independent movement of the stretcher bars; each key may be tapped to open the join slightly, tightening the canvas.
-Keying out of a stretcher may cause serious damage and should only be undertaken by a conservator to ensure damage does not occur.
+Keying out of a stretcher is best undertaken by a conservator to ensure damage does not occur.

 Stretcher or Strainer – the wood frame over which a painting on canvas is stretched and fastened through the foldover edge (margins), typically using tacks or staples.
 A strainer has fixed joins whereas the joins of a stretcher are designed to allow for expansion so that tension in the canvas may be increased.

 Canvas – the textile support on which the image is painted; cotton “duck” canvas and plain weave linen canvas are most commonly used.
 Some artists paint on textiles that were not intended for artistic purposes.
 A variety of weave types, fabric weights, and fibre types (linen, cotton, etc.) are possible.

 Ground or Priming – an opaque, preparatory layer may be applied to the primary support to reduce its absorption, provide a good bonding surface for the paint, and alter the visual qualities of the image (contributing surface texture, light reflection, underlying colour, etc.).
 Size may be applied by the canvas manufacturer (in the case of a textile support) and/or the artist, and is a translucent substance intended to decrease absorption of the textile and increase bonding with the paint (or ground if present).
 Traditionally the size is a water-soluble, animal-based preparation such as rabbitskin glue.
 If present, the size is applied first, and may or may not be followed by the application of a priming layer.